An ordinary freshman year won't do.

 - 2.75 unweighted high school GPA on a 4.0 scale

-- Submission of official ACT or SAT scores (students 21 or over exempt)
+- Submission of official ACT or SAT scores is optional for Spring 2021 and Fall 2021 (students 21 or over exempt)

-- Unconditional admission is offered to students earning both an unweighted 2.75+ GPA and 19 or above on the ACT (composite, math, and English scores or SAT equivalent)
+- Unconditional admission + scholarship eligibility is offered to students earning both an unweighted 2.75+ GPA and 19+ on the ACT (composite, math, and English scores) or SAT (980+ total score)

 - Conditional admission requires participation in Smart Start, a two-week tuition free program beginning before the start of the fall semester (schedule revised for spring admission)